slhck/slhck.github.io/_posts/2026-06-23-argument-tactics-in-standardization.md

 categories: miscellaneous
 ---

 Standardization is the art of getting a room full of people (with competing interests) to agree.
 Everyone has different viewpoints, of course.
 Some people also have different motivations.
-Perhaps they are just hungry and wnat to get home; others have primarily commercial interests.
+Perhaps they are just hungry and want to get home; others have primarily commercial interests.

 I think that in an ideal world, most of the discussion should be honest and technical.
 But after having spent more than ten years in such meetings now, I realize there are many strategic and tactical ways in which people try to steer the conversation in their favor.